AgusDOLARD/zhare/README.md

 ## ✨ Features

 - *Simple and Fast:* Quickly share files with others on your local network.
-- *QR Code Generation:* Generate a QR code for easy access.
 - *No External Dependencies:* Single binary for straightforward use.
 - *Cross-Platform:* Works on Windows, macOS, and Linux.